– I V –

 Exegete - Theologian - Missionary

-Father Gabriel Allegra, missionory and bibical exegete of world renown (he translated the whole Bible into Chinese), of the Order of Friars Minor, was born at San Giovanni La Punta (Catania) in 1907, and died at Hong Kong in 1976.
+Father Gabriel Allegra, missionary and biblical exegete of world renown (he translated the whole Bible into Chinese), of the Order of Friars Minor, was born at San Giovanni La Punta (Catania) in 1907, and died at Hong Kong in 1976.
 On the 14th of January, 1984, in the diocese of Hong Kong, the process for his beatification was opened.
 [As noted in the Introduction above, Pope John Paul II declared Fr.
 Allegra "Venerable" on December 15, 1994. --Trans.]
 We have already published the "Critique" and the "Valtortian Notes" of Fr.
 Allegra in Nos.
-6, 29 and 30 of our Bulletin. [cf. Nos.
-I, II, and III above of this dossier.]
+6, 29 and 30 of our Bulletin. [cf. Parts I, II, and III of this dossier.]

 Through the kind agency of the Postulator General of the Friars Minor, we here publish some excerpts of letters of the Servant of God to his confreres and relatives which refer to Valtorta's Poem of the Man-God.